cedricfrancoys/blog/QN/url-routing.md

+# A strategy to route HTTP requests within the Back-End

 ## What is a route ?
 A route associates a URI with a resolver which indicates how to handle the request and might be as many things as a class name, a function, a script path or even another URI.